 Teaching English Abroad in the Middle East

-The Practical Information You Need to Get Work
+The Practical Information You Need to Find Work

 The Middle East is a popular destination for hundreds of foreign workers, including teachers.
 Saudi Arabia, Kuwait, the United Arab Emirates (UAE) and Jordan are the countries which have the greatest demand for TEFL teachers.
 Opportunities may abound in these countries, but foreign workers—especially highly liberal westerners—have to be very vigilant about following the extremely conservative laws of this region.
 Westerners should be very careful when attempting to challenge laws they may feel are not suitable based upon their own preconceived notions.
 Specific requirements, including working and living conditions, should be checked for the country that is being considered for a teaching position.